jerolon/FitBit_Tracker_Data_Analytics_Practice/0_Fit_Bit_Tracker_Data_Sorting_and_Filtering.md

 We are using the data from
 <https://www.kaggle.com/datasets/arashnic/fitbit>.
 Assume the path to
-the data is in a folder above where the repository is. \### Daily activity data
+the data is in a folder above where the repository is.

+### Daily activity data

+I am loading the Ids as character because summary statistics like mean or meadian are irrelevant whereas string comparisons like do all have the same amount of characters and how many are unique are important.

 ``` r
 data_path <- "../Fitabase Data 4.12.16-5.12.16/"